dg1sbg/cellar/readme.md

 and much more ;-) - you are invited to explore ...

 ## Latest Release
 The upcoming release is [TRIANGULUM - CELLAR X.01.00](https://github.com/dg1sbg/cellar/releases/tag/CELLAR_PREREL_X0100).
-See the planned [changes](https://github.com/dg1sbg/cellar/milestone/1) for this release.
+See the [changes](https://github.com/dg1sbg/cellar/milestone/1) for this release.

 ## Required Common Lisp Packages
 CELLAR builds on the following Common Lisp packages: